-To manage your blood glucose levels well you need to balance the amount of food you eat, the physical activity you do and the diabetes medication or insulin you take.
+To keep blood glucose levels within target range, you need to balance the amount of food you eat, the physical activity you do and the diabetes medication or insulin you take.

 Your blood glucose level can be affected by: